ISDuBA/ISDuBA/docs/isdubad-config.md

 - `url`: Defaults to `"http://localhost:8080"`.
 - `realm`: Name of the realm used be the server.
 Defaults to `"isduba"`.
-- `certs_caching`: How long should signing certificats from the Keycloak should be cached before reasked.
+- `certs_caching`: How long should signing certificates from the Keycloak should be cached before reasked.
 Defaults to `"8h"`.
 - `timeout`: How long should we wait for reactions from the Keycloak server.
 Defaults to `"30s"`.
-- `full_certs_path`: Special URL to fetch the signing certificats from.
+- `full_certs_path`: Special URL to fetch the signing certificates from.
 Defaults to `""`.

 ### <a name="section_web"></a> Section `[web]` Web interface